 - It will hold you accountable.

-- After I had posted my 2015 goals on Facebook, I felt this sense of obligation to do my best to make things happen.
-While I achieved only half of my list, I actually achieved so many others things that weren’t on the list too, including starting up my own editorial business, something that I never thought I would do.
+- After I had posted my personal goals on Facebook (or my personal blog), I feel this sense of obligation to do my best to make things happen.
+While I typically achieve only half of my list, I achieve so many others things that weren’t on the list too, often things that I never thought I would do.

 - It will give you a secret support network.